gwilliams-lab/annotationpipeline/README.md

     python transcribe.py --input-dir ./input --output-dir ./output (for all .wav files in a directory)

     python transcribe.py --input-dir /path/to/wavs --output-dir /path/to/output (for specific .wav file)

-4) run features.py to get phonetic features if necessary
+5) run features.py to get phonetic features if necessary

+   python features.py --input-dir ./input --output-dir ./output